rjrosario408/Djent_Translator/README.md

 - Extract tabs
 - If a number is greater than 1, then convert it to binary without leading 0's.
 - Combine tabs into one string and then split into groups of 8.
-- Convert each binary number into a character. (not done yet)
+- Convert each binary number into a character.